 Why Was Ivan Iv Called The Terrible

 Imagine a young boy, orphaned and thrust onto a throne amidst a viper's nest of scheming nobles.
-This was Ivan IV, later known as Ivan the Terrible.
-His early life was a brutal education in survival, a masterclass in paranoia that would shape his reign and ultimately, his legacy.
+But this was Ivan IV, later known as Ivan the Terrible.
+So his early life was a brutal education in survival, a masterclass in paranoia that would shape his reign and ultimately, his legacy.
 He witnessed betrayal, murder, and conspiracies unfold around him, leaving an indelible mark on his psyche.
 Was he born terrible, or was terror thrust upon him?

 From a brilliant reformer to a bloodthirsty tyrant, Ivan IV's transformation remains one of history's most perplexing and disturbing enigmas.
 He centralized power, modernized Russia, and expanded its borders, yet his reign was also marked by unprecedented cruelty and paranoia.
 Why was Ivan IV called the Terrible?
 The answer lies not in a single act, but in a complex tapestry of political machinations, personal tragedies, and a descent into madness that forever stained his name in the annals of history.